Does Sunscreen Prevent Tanning?

 How Sunscreen Works

-UVB rays can lead to sunburn and damage on the outermost layer of the skin.
-UVA rays have longer wavelengths, which can penetrate deeper into the skin and can lead to more serious damage, like skin cancer.
+UVB rays can lead to sunburn and damage to the outermost layer of the skin.
+UVA rays have longer wavelengths, which can penetrate deeper into the skin.
+These types of sunburn can last and can lead to more serious damage and even skin cancer.

-So, you’re better off skipping on the tan and opting for SPF 30 or SPF 50.
-You may not get that sun kissed look, but your skin will be much more likely to stay healthy and wrinkle-free for years to come.
+Rather than selecting a sunscreen in the single digits, you’re better off skipping on the tan and opting for SPF 30 or SPF 50, especially on high UV index days.
+You may not get that sun-kissed look today, but your skin will be much more likely to stay healthy and wrinkle-free for years to come.

 woman applying sunscreen on her leg